Artist: Cornelius Varley (British, London 1781–1873 London)

 Medium: Watercolor over graphite

 Dimensions: sheet: 6 7/16 x 14 3/8 in.
 (16.4 x 36.5 cm)

 Credit Line: Rogers Fund, 1973

 Cornelius Varley (brother of the better-known watercolor teacher John Varley, whose distinguished pupils included John Linnell, David Cox, and William Turner of Oxford) took a bold approach to sketching in the landscape.
-Whereas earlier generations of British painters had sought topographical accuracy above all else, Varley privileged color, emotion, atmosphere, and spontaneity.
+Whereas earlier generations of British painters had sought topographical accuracy, Varley privileged color, emotion, atmosphere, and spontaneity.
 His resulting attempts to capture fleeting moments out-of-doors have an appealing, proto-modern abstraction.
-The present view, presumably made during a trip to Wales in 1802, records a sunrise using a few well-placed strokes of watercolor.
-Regrettably, it would have few successors: by the end of that decade, Varley would redirect his passion for observation to the invention and improvement of optical instruments.
+The present view, probably made during a trip to Wales in 1802, records a sunrise using a few well-placed strokes of watercolor.
+Regrettably, it would have few successors: by the end of the decade, Varley would redirect his passion for observation to the invention and improvement of optical instruments.